cgpu/lbf-hack-tutorial/README.md

 ## Agenda

-The following is a rough agenda for the day.
-The coffee & lunch breaks will definetely be at the times stated here.
-However, we may find that it takes us more or less time to get through the content than the times stated here:
+The following is a very rough agenda for the day.
+The coffee & lunch breaks will definitely be at the times stated here.
+However, we may find that different parts of the tutorial takes us more or less time to get through the content than the times stated here:

 ![agenda](https://raw.githubusercontent.com/lifebit-ai/lbf-hack-tutorial/master/images/agenda.png)